Latest updates

 Ongoing monitoring

-Monitoring continues through sampling of surface water, groundwater and sediment.
+Monitoring continues on and around Swartz Barracks through sampling of surface water, groundwater and sediment.
 Monitoring helps Defence to understand if PFAS contamination is changing over time.

 Recent reports and factsheets